magento/devdocs/guides/v1.0/migration/migration-tool-internal-spec.md

 // As a second array value you need to pass method that should be executed when processor called
 </code></pre>

 There is a possibility to set the level of verbosity.
 As for now there are 3 levels: ERROR(writes only errors to the log), INFO(only important information is written to the log, default value), DEBUG(everything is written).
 Verbosity log level can be set for each handler separately by calling setLevel() method.
-If you want to set verbosity level via command line parameter, you should change 'verbose' option at application launch as follows:
+If you want to set verbosity level via command line parameter, you should change 'verbose' option at application launch.

-<pre><code>magento2$ php -f vendor/magento/migration-tool/migration.php -- --verbose ERROR
-magento2$ php -f vendor/magento/migration-tool/migration.php -- --verbose INFO
-magento2$ php -f vendor/magento/migration-tool/migration.php -- --verbose DEBUG
-</code></pre>

 There is a possibility to format log messages via monolog formatter.
 To make formatter functionality work it needs to be set to specified log handler using setFormatter() method.
 Currently we have one formatter class (MessageFormatter) that sets certain format (depends on verbosity level) during message handling (via format() method executed from handler).